Lynching of Cordie Cheek: Lynching

 Cordie Cheek lived with his parents in Glendale, a small community just south of the county seat of Columbia in Maury County.
 Cordie's mother Tenny "worked for many years as a cook, maid, midwife, and nurse" for the Moores, a white family who lived nearby.
 Tenny arranged for her son to help doing chores around the Moore household.
 Henry Carl Moore, nineteen years old in the winter of 1933, was two years older than Cordie.
 Friction began to develop between the two young men and, on one occasion, they had come to blows after a dispute over payment due to Cordie and his mother.

 On November 16, 1933, Cheek was chopping wood for the Moores.
 As he brought a load into the house, he accidentally collided with Henry's twelve-year-old sister, tearing her dress.
 Incensed, Henry paid his younger sister one dollar to claim that Cordie had tried to rape her.

 Following the allegations, Cheek was arrested and placed in jail first in nearby Pulaski and eventually in Nashville, where he was taken out of concern for his safety.
-A Maury County grand jury eventually declined to indict him on the charge of rape, or for any other lesser crime, due to lack of evidence, and he was released.
+A Maury County grand jury eventually declined to indict him on the charge of attempted rape, or for any other lesser crime, due to lack of evidence, and he was released.
 Once freed, Cheek went to stay in the home of his uncle and aunt, who lived at the edge of the campus of Fisk University in Nashville.
 A mob formed in Maury County, traveled to Nashville, and abducted Cheek, taking him back to Maury County.
-Among them were C. Hayes Denton, county magistrate, whose car transported Cheek; Earl Allen, and Bob Hancock.
+Among them were C. Hayes Denton, county magistrate, whose car transported Cheek; Bert Erwin, and Bob Hancock.

 After they returned to Maury County, a white lynch mob formed.
 The white community was told of the impending lynching and assembled to watch.
 Cheek was forced to climb a ladder; white men put a blindfold over his face and a rope around his neck, strung from a cedar tree.
 The men exposed his genitals and castrated him.
-One man, allegedly Allen, used a pole to push the ladder away from Cordie's feet, causing him to be hanged to death.
+One man, allegedly Bert Erwin, used a pole to push the ladder away from Cordie's feet, causing him to be hanged to death.
 The onlookers, including women and children, cheered and passed around pistols, firing them into the air in celebration.

+Following the lynching, prosecutors intended to indict six suspects for the murder of Cheek, but a grand jury declined to file charges.